What’s ahead in IPO land for JFrog, Snowflake, Sumo Logic and Unity – TechCrunch

 After trading today we expect to see JFrog and Snowflake price their IPOs.
 As a quick reminder, this is what the two companies are expecting, starting with developer-focused service provider JFrog:

-- Price target: $39 to $41 per share
+- Price target: $39 to $41 per share.

-- Implied valuation range: $3.46 billion to $3.64 billion, discounting underwriters’ shares
+- Implied valuation range: $3.46 billion to $3.64 billion, discounting underwriters’ shares.